sgoudelis/XHRMeasure/README.md

 ## Licence

-mybitbank is a free software distributed under the terms of the MIT license
+XHRMeasure is a free software distributed under the terms of the MIT license